bytebutcher/burp-quicker-context/README.md

 * CTRL+TAB: Next context menu entry in history
 * CTRL+SHIFT+TAB: Previous context menu entry in history
 * ESCAPE: Close the dialog

+## Limitations

+Currently context-menu-entries can only be selected when the "Quicker Context" dialog is opened via the "Quicker..." context menu entry.

 ## Build